pschumer93/4760-Project_1/readme.md

 ----------------
 1). opsys.cs.umsl.edu
     A).
 Type: "git log" under my opsys profile to view online local repository commits.
-        (NOTE: opsys.cs.umsl.edu will now allow you to link your github account for online virtual repository.
+        (NOTE: opsys.cs.umsl.edu will not allow you to link your github account for online virtual repository.
         You can not verify your account as of August, 2021.)

 	Git Commit Log on Opsys